ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 * You can regenerate this API key to revoke automation and support access to your API key.
 When you need to restore {{site.data.keyword.cloud_notm}} access, for example, to deploy a new host, you must reenter the API key on the **Settings** page of the VMware Solutions console.
 * {{site.data.keyword.cloud_notm}} retains a set of [user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids) in your instance.
 You can disable or revoke these user IDs.
 When you need to restore {{site.data.keyword.cloud_notm}} access, for example, to deploy a new host, you must re-enable these accounts.
 If you changed the password for these accounts, you must open a support ticket to provide the updated password to {{site.data.keyword.cloud_notm}}.

-For {{site.data.keyword.vm-shared}}, {{site.data.keyword.cloud_notm}} manages the virtualization environment and this access cannot be revoked.

 ### About customer-managed keys
 {: #data-security-about-encryption}

-* For {{site.data.keyword.vcf-auto-short}}, envelope encryption is used to offer customer–managed keys.
+For {{site.data.keyword.vcf-auto-short}}, envelope encryption is used to offer customer–managed keys.
-* For {{site.data.keyword.vm-shared}}, envelope encryption is used but with IBM–managed rather than customer–managed keys.

 Envelope encryption within VMware Solutions uses the [KMIP for VMware service](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations) to provide key management for vSphere or vSAN encryption.

-In both cases, these offerings use {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services for key wrapping and unwrapping.
+This offering uses {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services for key wrapping and unwrapping.
 Key Protect offers Bring Your Own Key (BYOK) capability by using FIPS 140–2 level 3 certified hardware security modules (HSMs).
 Hyper Protect Crypto Services offers Keep Your Own Key (KYOK) capability by using FIPS 140–2 level 4 certified HSMs.

 ### Enabling customer-managed keys for VMware Solutions
 {: #data-security-using-byok}